-Now in her 28th year with the society, Rebecca is thrilled to have been cast as Philia in A Funny Thing Happened On The Way To The Forum, stretching her acting abilities into the comedy arena.
+In her 28th year with the society, Rebecca was thrilled to be cast as Philia in A Funny Thing Happened On The Way To The Forum, stretching her acting abilities into the comedy arena.

 Rehearsals have been a complete contrast to those for A Tale of Two Cities, in which she played the seamstress and was required to cry on demand before being beheaded, sometimes three or four times a night!